brocoders/nestjs-boilerplate/docs/installing-and-running.md

    > You should run this command only the first time on initialization of your project, all next time skip it.

+   > If you want to contribute to the boilerplate, you should NOT run this command.

    ```bash
    npm run app:config
    ```